-Shutesbury's Community Preservation Plan was developed in 2010 and is revised annually with input from the relevant Town boards, committees, and residents at-large.
-This input informed the CPC's study of the Town's needs, possibilities, and resources regarding community preservation.
-The CPC review included a preliminary evaluation of historic preservation, open space, and community housing opportunities in Town.
+Shutesbury's Community Preservation Plan was developed in 2010 and is revised annually with input from relevant Town boards, committees, and residents at-large about the Town's needs, possibilities, and resources regarding community preservation.
+The CPC's initial review in 2010 included a preliminary evaluation of historic preservation, open space, and community housing opportunities in Town.
 Community Preservation Plans from other communities were also reviewed.

 Based on information gathered from this collaborative process, the CPC developed this Community Preservation Plan (CPP) to help the Town make the "highest and best use" of CPA funds.
 This plan provides the Town's current profile, goals and evaluation criteria for Historic Preservation, Open Space, Recreation, and Community Housing.
-These will be used to evaluate proposed projects, although they are not binding upon the CPC.
+These are used to evaluate proposed projects, although they are not binding upon the CPC.

 The CPC seeks to maximize the impact of Shutesbury's limited CPA funds.
-Therefore, preferred projects creatively leverage and supplement CPA funding with other non-entitlement resources, as well as with funding from other pubic and private sources.
+Therefore, preferred projects creatively leverage and supplement CPA funding with other non-entitlement resources, as well as with funding from other public and private sources.
 All recommendations for CPA funding must be consistent with Chart 1: "Community Preservation Fund Allowable Spending Purposes" from the MA Department of Revenue.